VegePizza/VegePizza/README.md

 - OffSec Certified Professional (OSCP) (planning)

 ## 🎓Auckland University of Technology
-- Software Engineering and Cybersecurity
+- BCIS Software Development and Cybersecurity

 ## 🌱 I'm currently working on and learning:
 - I’m currently working as a Cyber SOC Analyst.